cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 )
 ```

-We support additional refinements to unsat cores:
+We support additional options pertaining to the way unsat cores are computed and printed:
 - `minimal-unsat-cores`, which uses a greedy algorithm to drop assertions from the unsat core.
 This option may induce additional performance overhead, but is useful if the user prioritizes smaller unsat cores.
 The cores returned from this option are locally minimal (in that dropping any formula from the unsat core does not lead to an "unsat" response), although they are not guaranteed to be globally minimal.